Artifacts of Professional Learning

 Looking around the Internet, I see Google's simple webinar software producing a growing digital footprint.
 By livestreaming and recording these sessions through the "Hangouts on Air" feature, educators create windows into professional discussion.
 Paul Allison's "Teachers Teaching Teachers" Sessions have the same type of footprint as Elyse Eidman-Aadahl's connectedlearning.tv session about communities of practice for professional learning.

 Though I'm averse to celebrating tools, the prevalence of published hangouts opens access to informal but important conversations about teaching and learning.
-Simple recordings of teachers collaborating have the potential to inform and other conversations in education.
+Simple recordings of teachers collaborating have the potential to inform conversations in education.

 At least that is my hope.
 Here is our Denver Writing Project LDC team's latest step, a humble contribution to the trail of hangout footprints.
 At the end of our meetings, we log out and log back in to record a debrief one of our group's recent experiences leading professional learning.
 In this way we endeavor to capture our learning and contribute to a larger conversation.